-The H.E.L.P. course, short for Health Emergencies in Large Populations, will run from 13 to 25 November 2017.
-It seeks to develop the knowledge, skills, and the approach that humanitarian personnel need in order to take decisions that are effective to ensure that their conduct is never less than humane and to adapt their activities as needed.
+The H.E.L.P. course, short for Health Emergencies in Large Populations, will run from 15 to 26 October 2018.
+It seeks to develop the knowledge, skills and the approach that humanitarian personnel need in order to take decisions that are effective to ensure that their conduct is never less than humane and to adapt their activities as needed.

 The course contributes to raising technical and ethical standards for humanitarian work, and to fostering collaboration between the academic and humanitarian worlds through:

-• Favoring problem solving and participatory learning based on practice, concrete situations and decision taking
+• Favouring problem solving and participatory learning based on practice, concrete situations and decision taking

 • Learning from selected readings, group work, lectures by experts, simulations of disasters, field visits and presentations by the participants